Contests-Hackatons-et-all/Google_Training_Camp/README.md

-# This notebook contains the code used in the Google Training Camp which I participated on September 2021.
+# This repository contains the code used in the Google Training Camp which I participated on September 2021.